-If a federal immigration enforcement officer asks you, as a CSU employee, to allow access into university housing, with or without a warrant, ask the officer for their name, identification number and agency affiliation; ask for a copy of any warrant or subpoena presented; inform the officer that you are not obstructing their process but need to consult with the designated campus official for assistance and then contact that individual.
-If this individual cannot be reached, you may also contact University Counsel and/or UPD.
+If a federal immigration enforcement officer asks you, as a CSU employee, to allow access into University housing, with or without a warrant, ask the officer for his or her name, identification number and agency affiliation; ask for a copy of any warrant or subpoena presented; inform the officer that you are not obstructing their process but need to consult with University Counsel and/or UPD for assistance, and contact University Counsel and/or UPD.

-5. Will federal immigration enforcement agencies target CSU universities?
+5. Will federal immigration enforcement agencies target CSU campuses?